interpretml/interpret/python/stitch/DEVELOPER.md

 ## Version Control

-This project follows git-flow.
-As such most of the recent changes will be in the `develop` branch.
+Most of the recent changes will be in the `main` branch.

 ## Development Installation